michaelchapman-401-advanced-javascript/svelte-todo/REPORT.md

 * It only needs a dead simple build script to get going
 * Hardly any files are needed in a base project
 * Runs is topological order
+* Built-in mechanism which recognizes unused CSS selectors and warns the developers